A chronology of key events:

 Belarus threatens the EU with retaliation over the sanctions and pushes ahead with plans to put more than 30 political activists, including four opposition leaders, on trial over the December protests.

-2011 April - Explosion hits a busy metro station in Minsk, killing 11.
+2011 April - Explosion hits a busy metro station in Minsk, killing 15.
 President Lukashenko alleges a plot by "fifth columnists" to destabilize the country.
-Two suspects are arrested, and prosecutors say they confessed to the attacks.
+Two suspects are executed.

 2011 May - Opposition leader Andrei Sannikov is sentenced to five years in prison for organising protests over the December elections.
 His wife, the journalist Irina Khalip, receives a suspended prison sentence for "rioting".